gbraad/install/README.md

 * `cd /var/libreread`
 * `source install.sh`

 You will be prompted for Domain and SMTP settings.
-Once you have entered those prompts, the script will install and start the server at http://<your-ip-address>:8080
+Once you have entered those prompts, the script will install and start the server at **http://ip_address:8080**

+## Domain setup with NGINX and Let's Encrypt
+Now that the server is ready, we are going to setup the domain.
+Point to [Linode Docs](https://www.linode.com/docs/networking/dns/dns-manager-overview/) or your hosting providers documentation for dns settings. **This might take up to 24 hours for the change to take effect.**

+Once the dns settings is ready, run the below command from the project root directory for setting up your NGINX reverse proxy with Let's Encrypt SSL certificates.

+`source domain.sh`

+Once this command is finished, you could point to your domain address, eg: https://example.com

+## Enable full-text search with ElasticSearch
+By default, LibreRead will provide a simple metadata search.
+But if you need full-text search feature to search across all the book content.
+You will need to setup Docker and ElasticSearch.
+Run the command shown below from the project root directory to do that.

+`source docker_es.sh`